 What makes a rodent A rodent?

-Rodents (order Rodentia) make up a large number of the wider species group of mammals.
+Rodents (order Rodentia) make up many of the wider species group of mammals.
 Almost half of the mammal family are rodents.

 And the rodent’s teeth are one of its distinguishing features.